hermitbill/SQL-R-Data-Analysis-and-Visualization-Projects/README.md

 # SQL-R-Data-Analysis-and-Visualization-Projects
-R data analysis &amp; visualization projects using SQL and R programming.
+A compilation of data analysis related projects accompany by visualization using SQL and R programming.